nerddiana/vue-vite-ssg/README.md

-# mt25-ticketing
+# Vue 3 + Vite SSG

-This template should help get you started developing with Vue 3 in Vite SSG + prerendering.
+This template should help get you started developing with Vue 3 in Vite with SSR + prerendering.

 ## Recommended IDE Setup